Sermons

 26 February 2017

 Over the past few weeks we have heard Jesus’ Sermon on the Mount.
 It has had some challenging commands like turning the other cheek and loving your enemy.
-We heard that being angry breaks the command “do not murder”.
-They were hard and challenging.
-Now we hear one more command directly from God himself.
-And… Read more
+We heard… Read more

 Hidden greatness